 Welcome to the wonderful world of playdates and playmates!

 If it’s a first playdate, invite a parent in and have a cuppa or two.
 It will give their little one comfort, and they will settle better.
 Kiddy meet ups are great for developing social skills, especially if you have an only child.
-Let your little one pick who they want to come play!
+Let your little one pick who they want to come to play!
 Don’t be bossy troll mummy, their opinions are important.
 Start with ONE before attempting to juggle two or three children.
-Don’t rave before you can tap-dance.
+Check out our 10 activities to do with your toddler ideas.

 There were scathing cries of ‘that’s mine’, tears and an attempt to smother a friend with a Buzz Lightyear pillow.